PierreRL/PierreRL.github.io/_pages/about.md

 Hey!👋 I'm Pierre.
 I'm in the 4th year of my BSc in Maths and Computer Science at [The University of Edinburgh ↗](https://www.ed.ac.uk/).
 I also went on exchange last year to [EPFL ↗](https://www.epfl.ch/en/).

 I'm interested in foundational machine learning research that is mathematically interesting and useful.
 This spans topics like uncertainty quantification, geometric learning, Bayesian optimisation, interpretability and learning from imbalanced data.
-I'm applying to Master's programs next year where I hope to further my knowledge and continue learning about how to do good research.
+I'm applying to Master's programs next year where I hope to continue learning about how to do good research.

 I serve on the committee of [EdinburghAI ↗](https://edinburghai.org) where I create and run [ML workshops ↗](https://github.com/EdinburghAI/workshops).
 I shall be recording videos of these workshops next semester!
 I'm a beginner's coach for [Ro Sham Bo ↗](https://ultimaf.eusu.ed.ac.uk/), Edinburgh University's Ultimate Frisbee Club.
 I have also competed internationally at orienteering, played tennis, badminton, handball and am happiest when hiking, skiing and scrambling.
-I also play the piano and guitar and you'll regularly find me composing on the piano.
+I also play the piano and guitar and you'll regularly find me composing.

 Feel free to reach out at <a href="mailto:lardet.pierre@gmail.com" id="email-link">`lardet[dot]pierre[at]gmail.com`</a> :)

 <div id="copy-notification" class="notification">📋 Copied to clipboard!</div>

-To see an older and much less serious verison of this folio site, [click here ↗](/old_folio/).
+To see an older and much less serious verison of this site, [click here ↗](/old_folio/).

 <script>
   document.addEventListener('DOMContentLoaded', () => {